dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 transaction outputs and calling every entry with a 100 million base units a bitcoin.

-> "Where is it, at this moment, in transit? [...]
+> Where is it, at this moment, in transit? [...]
 First, there are no
 > bitcoins.
 There just aren't.
 They don't exist.
 There are ledger
 > entries in a ledger that's shared [...]
 They don't exist in any
 > physical location.
 The ledger exists in every physical location,